-Our Consulting/Services segment offers a wide range of services to the German institutional housing industry, Aareal Bank Group offers these clients IT systems plus related consultancy services, integrated payments systems and a comprehensive
+In the Consulting/Services segment, Germany is our core market; we are also active in several other European countries.
+The segment offers a wide range of services to the German institutional housing industry - specifically, IT systems plus related consultancy services, combined with integrated payments systems, as well as a comprehensive range of services for managing property portfolios.